ErpNetDocs/tech/advanced/document-flow/parent-document-relationship-type.md

 - **Sub-task** - the child document is a sub-task that must be done to complete the parent document
 - **Next task** - the child document is NOT related to the next task and the parent document can be completed **without** requiring the child document to be completed.
+- **Independent task** - the child document is an independent task, and there are no restrictions regarding the states of the parent and the child document.

 For example, **the sales order-store order** relationship tends to be of 'sub-task' type since the store order must be completed before the sales order.
 The **offer-sales order** relationship is of 'next task' type, as the work on the offer can be completed once the sales order is created.
 There's no need to complete the sales order first.